-- the Code of Ethics - the Association's Objects.
+- The Code of Ethics - The Association's Objects

-And when the supervisor:
+and when the supervisor:

-- encourages supervisees to bring ethical issues to supervision; - takes a stand from an explicit value position; - is committed to professional standards, principles and practices; - provides supervision in accordance with ANZASW Policy on Supervision; - contributes to supervisees' understanding of the Code of Ethics and objects of ANZASW as appropriate.
+- Encourages supervisees to bring ethical issues to supervision - Takes a stand from an explicit value position - Is committed to professional standards, principles and practices - Provides supervision in accordance with ANZASW's Policy on Supervision - Contributes to supervisees' understanding of the Code of Ethics and Objects of ANZASW as appropriate.

-2. The social work supervisor demonstrates a commitment to practicing supervision in accordance with the Bicultural Code of Practice and an understanding of the Principles of Te Tiriti O Waitangi.
+2. The social work supervisor demonstrates a commitment to practising supervision in accordance with the Code of Ethics (2007) and an understanding of the Principles of Te Tiriti O Waitangi.

-- demonstrates a knowledge of Te Tiriti O Waitangi and its implications for supervision and social work practice; - recognises the Tangata Whenua status of the indigenous Maori people of Aotearoa/New Zealand; - respects Maori culture and protocol and has an understanding of her/his own culture and cultural heritage; - challenges racism at personal and institutional levels in Aotearoa/New Zealand; - recognises the right of Maori people to determine their own needs and to develop services, including supervision, in accordance with those needs; - offers and promotes practical support to the local Tangata Whenua for their initiatives; - supports the development of Maori models of supervision.
+- Demonstrates a knowledge of Te Tiriti O Waitangi and its implications for supervision and social work practice - Recognises the Tangata Whenua status of the indigenous Maori people of Aotearoa New Zealand - Respects Maori culture and protocol and has an understanding of her/his own culture and cultural heritage - Challenges racism at personal and institutional levels in Aotearoa New Zealand - Recognises the right of Maori people to determine their own needs and to develop services, including supervision, in accordance with those needs - Offers and promotes practical support to the local Tangata Whenua for their initiatives - Supports the development of Maori models of supervision.